Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

    "The 1991 Indian census reported 49,736 fluent speakers of Sanskrit.[9]"
     but all hindus know sanskrit from mahamantra,..
-   "There are 2,360,821 total speakers of Sanskrit in India, as of 2011.[6]" instead of mccomas' mudras, i use my hands to count syllables; 400+ mudras https://swordstoday.ie/mathematics-do-you-know-the-rare-indian-method-of-counting-up-to-400-digits-with-ten-fingers/ http://www.gregapodaca.com/numerography/files/027.html http://www.gregapodaca.com/numerography/files/017.html
+   "There are 2,360,821 total speakers of Sanskrit in India, as of 2011.[6]" instead of mccomas' mudras, i use my hands to count syllables; 400+ mudras #shyama-mudra https://swordstoday.ie/mathematics-do-you-know-the-rare-indian-method-of-counting-up-to-400-digits-with-ten-fingers/ http://www.gregapodaca.com/numerography/files/027.html http://www.gregapodaca.com/numerography/files/017.html